 Which Coronado San Diego hotels are best for water sports?

 Loews Coronado Bay Resort has an onsite water sports rental facility that rents jet skis, kayaks, boats, and more.
-You can learn how to surf in front of Hotel del Coronado.
-Glorietta Bay Inn is just across from Seaforth Boat Rentals where you can take harbor excursions and rent equipment.
+You can learn how to surf in front of the Hotel del Coronado.
+Glorietta Bay Inn is just across from Seaforth Boat Rentals, where you can take harbor excursions and rent equipment.

 Which Coronado hotels are pet-friendly?